tcroshaw/tcroshaw.github.io/README.md

 Tom Croshaw is a catastrophe research analyst turned data scientist with a keen interest in the natural environment, science and of course... **Data!**

-Here you can review example projects and the coding and analytics used to produce the insights.
+Here you can review example projects with the code and analytics used to produce the insights.
 Please reach out to me on LinkedIn if you'd like to know more...

 #### [LinkedIn](https://www.linkedin.com/in/tom-croshaw/)